Scorptech/milestoneone/README.md

 ##### This project is the best way to help them achieve these things because:

+As this website is based on the buiiding and construction industry, the color yellow is highly significant as this relates to the likes of JCB equipment and DeWalt equipment like drills and power saws etc. So the theme had to revolve around this colour scheme.

 -   Most builders do not have a website.
 -   Most of the builders websites on the internet that are active, do not offer a turnkey solution
 -   You will be given the option to visit work completed with previous customers.